wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 <!--#### To shut down a StorSimple device in Windows PowerShell for StorSimple

-1. Connect to the serial console of the StorSimple device by following the steps in [Use PuTTY to connect to the device serial console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-serial-console).
+1. Connect to the serial console of the StorSimple device by following the steps in [Use PuTTY to connect to the device serial <!-- deleted by customization console](/documentation/articles/storsimple-deployment-walkthrough#use-putty-to-connect-to-the-serial-console) --><!-- keep by customization: begin --> console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-serial-console) <!-- keep by customization: end -->.

 1. In the serial console menu, verify from the banner message that the controller you are connected to is the passive controller.
 If you are connected to the active controller, disconnect from this controller and connect to the other controller.